The shrine of St. Valentine is found at the beautiful Whitefriar Street Church, Dublin, Ireland.

 This really was not how it was supposed to end.
 In…Continue

 Ready for a somewhat obscure bit of celebratory news?
 Did you know the Italian community in Ireland (and especially Dublin) has a long, proud history of operating some of the most established fish & chips restaurants in the country?
 Yes, indeed!
-In fact, the involvement of Italian immigrants in…Continue
+In fact, the involvement of Italian immigrants in this…Continue

 Added by Ryan O'Rourke on May 29, 2013 at 4:55am — No Comments